CFM International CFM56: CFM56-4 series

 The CFM56-4 series was a proposed improved version of the CFM56-2 designed for the Airbus A320 family of aircraft.
 Competing with the RJ500 engine being developed by Rolls-Royce, the -4 series was designed to produce 25,000 lbf (110 kN) and was to feature a new 68 in (1.73 m) fan, a new low-pressure compressor and a full authority digital engine controller (FADEC).
 Soon after the upgrade project was launched in 1984, International Aero Engines offered their new V2500 engine for the A320.
 CFMI realized that the CFM56-4 did not compare favorably with the new engine and scrapped the project to begin working on the CFM56-5 series.

 CFM56-5 series

 CFM56-5A on an Airbus A320.
-The CFM56-5A and the improved CFM56-5B can be distinguished by a slighly extended nacelle on the 5B.
+The CFM56-5A and the improved CFM56-5B can be distinguished by a slightly extended nacelle on the 5B.
 The two engines are otherwise identical.

 The CFM56-5 series is designed for the Airbus aircraft and has a very wide thrust rating of between 22000 and 34000 lbf.
 It has three distinct sub-variants; the CFM56-5A, CFM56-5B and CFM56-5C, and differs from its Boeing 737 Classic-fitted cousins by featuring a FADEC and incorporating further aerodynamic design improvements.